-Alannah M. Buford-Kamerman, a member of the firm’s Lansing office and the Tort & Litigation and Governmental Law practice groups, focuses her practice in the areas of municipal law and general liability defense.
+Alannah M. Buford-Kamerman, an associate in the firm’s Lansing office, is a member of the Tort & Litigation and Governmental Law practice groups.

-Ms. Buford-Kamerman serves a Co-Chair of Plunkett Cooney's Diversity and Inclusion Committee, and she is a member of the African American Associates' Collaborative of Detroit.
-She received her law degree, magna cum laude, from Michigan State University College of Law in 2016 and her undergraduate degree, cum laude, from Bard College at Simon’s Rock in 2012.
+Since 2017, Ms. Buford-Kamerman has served as a Co-Chair of Plunkett Cooney's Diversity and Inclusion Committee, and she is a member of the African American Associates' Collaborative of Detroit.

 - State Bar of Michigan